renovatebot/renovate/docs/usage/getting-started/running.md

 ##### The default image

 The default image comes with most package managers that Renovate supports, but not _all_ package managers.
-This makes the default image the best choice for most users.

 You must set `binarySource=global`, if you don't then Renovate still installs the latest version of the tools or the requested version from the repository.
 The pre-installed tool are sometimes outdated if the user doesn't update the Docker image regularly.